 It can be a relief to realize the limits of your individual powers.
 When you understand that your special sauce isn’t so special, you can relax and be who you are.
 And the other person is who he or she is.
 You can then decide whether or not you find it satisfying to be with the person, rather than beating your head against the wall trying to get someone to be the person you’d like him or her to be.
 This takes the pressure off you—and off your potential partner!

 Don’t you have enough to deal with trying to fix your own problems, without trying to fix the people around you—against their will?!
 Why am I specifying against their will?
 Because if the person really wanted to change, that’s what he or she would be doing, without your interference.
+All of these worries can lead to so much more anxiety in your every day life, and if that’s the case, working with an anxiety therapist can be incredibly beneficial.

 5 relationship patterns worth exploring